birdoffire1549/AlertGateway/README.md

 Here is an example of a query that would pull back the subscriptions for the email address 'someone@email.com':

 `/alert/subscriptions?email=someone@email.com`

+### Response
+A query of this endpoint will result in a JSON response where all matching Subscriptions will be returned as a JSON List/Array of [Subscription JSON](#subscription-json).

 # API JSON Objects
 ## Alert JSON